BenchLord/Spark/README.md

 $ gulp
 ```

-In your browser navigate to [http://localhost:1337](http://localhost:1337).
+In your browser navigate to [http://localhost:3000](http://localhost:3000).
 This
-will also start up BrowserSync, allowing your app to reload as you edit.
+will also start up BrowserSync and Nodemon, allowing your app to reload as you
+edit.

 ### Make it yours